bazelbuild/rules_docker/README.md

     container_repositories = "repositories",
 )

-# This is NOT needed when going through the language foo_image
+# This is NOT needed when going through the language lang_image
 # "repositories" function(s).
 container_repositories()